-timestamp is the number of seconds since unix epoch time.
+timestamp is the unix epoch time.

 A simple example of doing this from the unix terminal would look like this:

 '''

 echo "test.bash.stats 42 'date +%s'" | nc graphite.example.com 2003

 '''

 There are many tools that interact with Graphite.
 See the Tools page for some choices of tools that may be used to feed Graphite.